Best Dog Breeding Software 2026: Puppy Waitlist, Deposits, and Buyer Portal Compared

 Best for the working program running everything in one place: BreederHQ.

 You want one system for heats, breedings, litters, puppies, applications, waitlists, deposits, contracts, the buyer portal, and a public marketplace presence.
 The cost of jumping between tools is the cost you are trying to eliminate.
+Especially the right pick if you also breed (or are thinking about breeding) a second species, since BreederHQ is the only tool in this comparison that runs nine species under one account.

 Best for a hobby breeder who just wants to stop tracking heats in a notebook: Breedera.